zsongsong/TF-TM/README.md

 # TF-TM
-A trust model for event message
+A trust model for event message (Partial code)